Nazzanuk/front-end-training/part-10/readme.md

 ## 4.
 ### Modify `server.js` to:
 - Show all Pokemon in the database with the GET request,
-- Add a new Pokemon to the database with the PUT request and also return the new list of pokemon
+- Add a new Pokemon to the database with the POST request and also return the new list of pokemon

 ---
 ## 5.